Updated July 24, 2023

 What is the Gamma Function Formula?

-In the mathematic world, from the secondary school itself, people will be aware of the three Greek symbols Alpha, Beta, and Gamma.
-These are predominantly used in the field of Physics and also widely used in Algebraic mathematical functions and integral functions.
-The gamma function is also often known as the well-known factorial symbol.
+People often recognize the gamma function as a well-known factorial symbol.
 It was hosted by the famous mathematician L. Euler (Swiss Mathematician 1707 – 1783) as a natural extension of the factorial operation from positive integers to real and even complex values of an argument.
 This Gamma function is calculated using the following formulae:

 s: Positive Integer